gechoe/flower/README.md

 is then repeated once it hits either the ground, outside the visible screen, or the inside of the flower vase.

+To match with the chill, monochrome vibes, I have also added some lofi-esque chill beats to the background while the user plays the game.
+The user can control whether to play the music in the background or not by pressing the 'M' key.

 **The mechanics:**
 The main functions of this mini-game is for the user to draw a path on the screen and have the particles interact with the drawn path.
 If the user's drawn path